CHSS Excellence in Teaching Awards

 - Embodies values in teaching vision statement of CHSS (e.g., social justice)

-- Engages in professional development activities to continue to develop teaching skills
+- Engages in professional development activities to enhance and expand teaching skills

-- Quantitative SETE scores are important to consider as well as the qualitative student comments
+- Quantitative SETE scores are important to consider, in addition to qualitative student comments

 - Other forms of excellence in teaching

-A form will be completed along with a narrative about the nominee that addresses the qualifications of the nominee based on the criteria set forth by the teaching task force.
-The nominations are due by April 10 of each year.
+Students, faculty and department chairs are able to nominate an individual for this award.
+An online form will be completed along with a narrative that addresses the qualifications of the nominee based on the criteria.
+The nominations are due by April 26, 2019.

 Awarding of the Excellence in Teaching Award

-Each award will include $750.00 dollars and a certificate signed by the chair of the Teaching Task Force and the dean of the College of Health & Social Sciences.
-Recipient's name, year of award and photograph will appear on a plaque that will be placed prominently on a wall outside of the College Office.
+Each award will include $750 and a certificate signed by the chair of the Task Force on Teaching and the dean of the College of Health & Social Sciences.
+Recipient's name and year of award will appear on a plaque that will be placed prominently on a wall inside of the College Office.
 The award will be given at the opening collegewide meeting at the beginning of each academic year.